Balancing lake and groundwater

 A higher groundwater level can be caused by:

 Drainage is the removal of water via ditches and trenches.
-Dehydration takes place underground, for example with drainage pipes.
-Both are important for proper water drainage.
+Dewatering takes place underground, for example with drainage pipes.
+Both are important to proper water drainage.

-The owner of the plot is responsible for drainage on their own property.
-The water authority for the larger water system.
-In the event of flooding in villages or towns, the municipality is the point of contact.
+The owner of a plot is responsible for drainage on their own property.
+The water authority is responsible for the larger water system.
+In the event of flooding in villages or towns, the local council is the point of contact.

 Why are there sometimes problems with drainage?